Purp1eW0lf/Blue-Team-Notes/README.md

 # Blue Team Notes
 A collection of one-liners, small scripts, and some useful tips for blue team work.

-The command line stuff tends to be Powershell, as these are the ones I forget the most.
-I've generally used these with [Velociraptor](https://www.velocidex.com), which can query thousands of endpoints at once.

-I use _sysmon_ and _memetask_ as file or directory names in lieu of real file names, just replace the stupid names I've given with the files you actually need.

-I've tried not to use Powershell abbrevations or alias' without first writing out a verbose version of the commands.
-This is so no one feels fustrated that they aren't sure what a particular command is doing if it's their first time seeing the alias.

 I've included screenshots where possible so you know what you're getting.
 Some screenshots will be from a Win machine, others may be from the Velociraptor GUI but they do the same thing as if you were on a host's powershell command line.

 ## Contact me